parmoo/parmoo/docs/faqs.rst

  - Q: Given the advice from the previous question, how do I know a good ``total_budget`` for my problem?

-    - A: It depends on a lot of factors.
+    - A: It depends on many factors.
 In general, if your problem is small (``n < 8`` design variables **and** ``o < 3`` objectives) you can probably get away with a total budget in the **hundreds**.
       If your problem is large (``n > 8`` design variables **or**